agn453/HI-TECH-Z80-C/README.md

 Release v3.09-3
 ---------------

-These are the Job Saxton modified versions of John Elliots's patches.
+These are the Jon Saxton modified versions of John Elliots's patches.

 ```
 Wildcard expansion